HealthengineAU/adobe-analytics-data-lake/README.md

 # adobe-analytics-data-lake
 CloudFormation script to set up an Adobe Analytics data lake in AWS.

+## Overview

+Explanation
+In Adobe Analytics, a Data Feed is set up (using the All Columns Standard 2016) specification.
+It is configured to write hourly to an incoming S3 bucket.
+Hourly writes avoid huge files that can cause out of memory issues during processing.
+Once a day, an AWS Glue Job runs that takes the compressed tab separated hit data files in the incoming bucket and writes them to the target bucket in Parquet format, partitioning using a calculated date column that is added to the data set.
+The reason for this translation is the reduction in the amount of data that needs to be scanned to answer a query by a factor of 1,000.
+This also reduces our AWS costs for querying by a factor of 1,000.
+Once a day, after the Glue Job has run, a Glue Crawler runs on the target bucket to update the schema definition of the data stored there.
+The column information won't usually change, but new partitions need to be recorded, otherwise they will not appear in queries
+Users can use AWS Athena to run queries directly over the S3 Parquet data, using ANSI SQL.
+To support joining the Adobe Analytics data with other data sets, Redshift Spectrum is set up.
+This creates a virtual schema and table in Redshift, that acts just like a regular database table but in fact uses Athena and S3 under the hood to return query results.
+Having the data available in Redshift lowers the barrier to entry to use the data and allows it to be enriched with Salesforce and HE data.
 ## Setup

 ### Create script S3 bucket and upload script